-Specification AQF Level 5 AC Learning Outcomes AC Graduate Attributes Knowledge Graduates of a Diploma will have: • technical and theoretical knowledge and concepts, with depth in some areas within a field of work and learning; Demonstrated: general understanding of key issues, recent scholarship and practices within the discipline area of chaplaincy, consistent with a Christian worldview; depth of understanding of practical fieldwork; technical and theoretical understanding of basic research principles and methods, and knowledge of research approaches used in the discipline area of chaplaincy.
-Christian Worldview Professional Knowledge Skills Graduates of a Diploma will have: cognitive and communication skills to identity, analyse, synthesise and act on information from a range of sources; cognitive, technical and communication skills to analyse, plan, design and evaluate approaches to unpredictable problems and/or management requirements; specialist technical and creative skills to express ideas and perspectives; communication skills to transfer knowledge and specialised skills to others and demonstrate understanding of knowledge; Demonstrated ability to: identify, analyse and synthesise theoretical knowledge in the discipline area of chaplaincy; examine complex problems or presenting issues using appropriate methodologies and theories from the discipline area of chaplaincy; employ specialist technical and creative skills to express ideas and perspectives related to the discipline area of chaplaincy; communicate effectively to transfer knowledge and specialised chaplaincy skills to peers, clients, and general audiences in diverse contexts.
+Specification AQF Level 5 AC Learning Outcomes AC Graduate Attributes Knowledge Graduates of a Diploma will have: technical and theoretical knowledge and concepts, with depth in some areas within a field of work and learning; Demonstrated: general understanding of key issues, recent scholarship and practices within the discipline area of leadership, consistent with a Christian worldview; depth of understanding of practical fieldwork; technical and theoretical understanding of basic research principles and methods, and knowledge of research approaches used in the discipline area of leadership.
+Christian Worldview Professional Knowledge Skills Graduates of a Diploma will have: cognitive and communication skills to identity, analyse, synthesise and act on information from a range of sources; cognitive, technical and communication skills to analyse, plan, design and evaluate approaches to unpredictable problems and/or management requirements; specialist technical and creative skills to express ideas and perspectives; communication skills to transfer knowledge and specialised skills to others and demonstrate understanding of knowledge; Demonstrated ability to: identify, analyse and synthesise theoretical knowledge in the discipline area of leadership; examine a complex problem or presenting issues using appropriate leadership methodologies and theories; communicate technical and creative skills to express leadership ideas and perspectives transfer knowledge and specialised leadership skills to peers and general audiences in diverse contexts.
 Leadership Integrity and Justice Personal and Social Skills Communication Critical and Creative Thinking